ianmiller347/playburber-web/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Code Style and File Naming

+Generally an index file is just exporting the contents of other files, so a folder name should hold somewhat of a namespace for the thing you're building.

+React components go with TitleCase.
+The name of the folder matches the default export.
+The index file exports the default export of the file with the same name.
+Its style file should also match the name, like MyComponent.module.css -- this is also located in that component folder so that we don't need a bunch of global css files.

+Utility functions go with camelCase.
+No need to do default exports for these.

 ## Learn More